• Skip to primary navigation

 To make this easy peanut sauce recipe, you'll need the following simple ingredients: See the recipe card for the suggested quantities.

 • Soy sauce - While not all soy sauces contain wheat, many do.
-However, one variety, tamari, is often naturally gluten-free.
+However, one variety, tamari, is naturally gluten-free.

 • Lime Juice - Substitute the lime juice with rice wine vinegar or lemon juice.